boncz/PenguinsHockeyAnalysis/README.md

 1. Run the [create_SQL_db](/create_sql_db.ipynb) notebook to unzip the data files on your computer.
 1. You now have a new file named NHL_data.db in your project directory, this will be used with future SQL queries in the main project notebook.
-1. For more information regarding how I pre-trimmed one of the files, check out [trim_game_plays](https://github.com/boncz/PenguinsHockeyAnalysis/blob/main/trim_game_plays.ipynb)
+1. For more information regarding how I pre-trimmed one of the files, check out [trim_game_plays](/trim_game_plays.ipynb)

 ## Run the analysis on your own

-1. The main analysis is conducted in the notebook [PensPlayoffAnalysis](https://github.com/boncz/PenguinsHockeyAnalysis/blob/main/PensPlayoffAnalysis.ipynb).
+The main analysis is conducted in the notebook [PensPlayoffAnalysis](/PensPlayoffAnalysis.ipynb).
+Here you will be able to follow along as we clean, organize, and analyze the data.
+A few key points:
+* SQL queries are used to easily join and pull more complex combinations of data from different tables.
+* After the initial query, pandas DataFrames are utilized to further manipulate and visualize the data.
+* The primary libraries for visualization used are Seaborn and MatPlotLib.

+---

+### So What Next?

+Ideally, this project will be extended in the future to look at the third line player statistics for other teams during their Stanley Cup winning years.
+Is there something they may all have in common?
+Does a team have to be "deep" (in other words, have extremely talented players on every line) to win, or can a few superstars carry a team to success?